elehcimd/stratosphere/README.md

 ### 1. Install Docker

-You should install Docker.
 Docker is a tool that is used to automate the deployment of applications in lightweight containers so that applications can work efficiently in different environments.
 You can follow the [official installation instructions](https://docs.docker.com/get-docker/).

 ### 2. Pull the image and start the container